This Texas chili recipe is authentic, meaty, just the right amount of spicy, and not a chili bean in sight. Learn how to make your own Texas chili.

 How Long Does it Take to Make Texas Chili

-Once you've got your pot of Texas chili simmering, it will take a least a good two hours of simmering time for the meats to break down, depending on the type of meat you are using.
-The key is to let the flavor develop, and for the tough connective tissues (collagen) to break down and become tender.
+Once you've got your pot of Texas chili simmering, it will take at least two hours of simmering time for the meats to become tender, depending on the type of meat you are using.

-Serving Up Your Texas Chili
+Serving Texas Chili

-I don't see any real RULES here when serving up Texas chili.
-Serve it up with whatever fixings you prefer.
 Fritos are fun and crunchy (Frito pie, anyone?), as are crispy tortillas, but go for the regulars like diced onion, spicy chopped peppers, chili flakes, fresh chopped herbs, limes, crema or sour cream, shredded cheese and more.

-Storage Info.
 How Long Does Texas Chili Last in the Fridge?

 Properly sealed in a container with a tight lid, chili should last a week in the refrigerator.
 If you'd like to keep your chili longer, it is best to freeze it in proper freezer containers.
 That way your chili will last a good 6 months.